quackduck/devzat/README.md

-# Devsat
+# Devzat

 Where are the devs at?
-Devsat!
+Devzat!

-Devsat is chat over SSH
+Devzat is chat over SSH

 Try it out: